playmint/ds/docs/how-to/play-the-game.md

 ## Selecting Your Unit

-When the game loads you'll need to select you unit.
+When the game loads you'll need to select your unit.
 Simply click the "Select Unit" button in the bottom-left.
 When your Unit is selected, you can interact with the tiles adjacent to it.

 ## Moving Your Unit